Fixing Sleep and Hibernation Issues with ath11k_pci Wi-Fi Driver

 Description=Resume: modprobe ath11k_pci

-After=suspend-then-hibernate.target hibernate.target hybrid-sleep.target
+After=suspend.target suspend-then-hibernate.target hibernate.target hybrid-sleep.target

 [Service]